curvegrid/go-ethereum-wiki/Managing-your-accounts.md

 Account #3: {f4dd5c3794f1fd0cdc0327a83aa472609c806e99}
 ```

 to list your accounts in order of creation.

-The first account created is called *primary* account.
+**Note**:
+This order can change if you copy keyfiles from other nodes, so make sure you either do not rely on indexes or make sure if you copy keys you check and update your account indexes in your scripts.

-when using the console:
+When using the console:
 ```
 > eth.accounts
 ['0x407d73d8a49eeb85d32cf465507dd71d507100c1']